etro-js/etro-js.github.io/content/blog/introducing-v0.8.0.md

 # Unsubscribing from Events

-There is now a `vd.event.unsubscribe` to remove event listeners.
+There is now a `etro.event.unsubscribe` to remove event listeners.

 # Bugfixes